 - Robocall prevention: Users can prevent robocalling with rate limiting, and reCAPTCHA (requires human intervention) enabled across all platforms.

-Zoom understands that our customers may wish to have choices about the data centers that process their data in transit and at rest.
+Zoom understands that our customers may wish to have choices about the data centers that process and store certain data.

 Strict protocols for responding to governmental requests for information

 Zoom is committed to protecting our customers and users’ privacy and only produces user data to governments in response to valid and lawful requests, in accordance with our Government Requests Guide and relevant legal policies.